 Rutherford Hayes’s connection with cats is relatively well-known, as he was the recipient of the first Siamese cat in the U.S., named Siam.
 She was sent to Mrs. Hayes in 1878 as a gift from a U.S. diplomat, David Sickels, in Bangkok, Thailand.

 Presidential Cats at the White House

-With President’s Day around the Corner, we wanted to revisit these Presidential Cats, and take get a better feel for just who they are.
+With President’s Day around the corner, we wanted to revisit these Presidential Cats, and take get a better feel for just who they are.
 Paws stumbled across the Presidential Pet Museum, which has a whole host of information about pets who’ve lived at the White House.
-We found a number of dogs, horses, cats and even snakes have resided at 1600 Pennsylvania Avenue.
+We found a number of dogs, horses, cats, and even snakes have resided at 1600 Pennsylvania Avenue.
 We even found President Dwight Eisenhower hated cats so much that he gave his staff orders to shoot any cats seen on the grounds of his home.
 Let’s not go there, and take a look at some Presidential Cats.

 President Clinton’s Socks became Chief Executive Cat

 Socks, joined the Clinton family before they moved to the White House.
 This black and white tuxedo cat with white sock-like markings jumped into the arms of Chelsea Clinton as she was leaving her piano teacher’s home in Little Rock, Arkansas in 1991.
 He gained his notoriety while roaming freely around the grounds at the Governor’s Mansion in Little Rock.
-Photographers would stake out just like the Paparazzi to get a photo of this political cats.
+Photographers would stake out just like the Paparazzi to get a photo of this political cat.